 1. Is psychology a positive science?

-To balance the field of psychology, Martin Seligman and his colleagues started the positive psychology movement in 1998.
+Psychology in the traditional sense has not been a positive science.
+Traditionally, psychology has been concerned with the study of mental illnesses and dysfunctions.
+To balance the field of psychology, Martin Seligman and colleagues started the positive psychology movement in 1998.

 2. How helpful is positive psychology?